 The plaque inside to mark the completion (above) and all lit up with fairy lights for Christmas (below)

 The £500 Cherry on Top…

-The Manager at the Skipton Building Society tipped us off that they run a community giving campaign called Grassroots Giving, which provides £500 grants for local causes which are non-registered charities – just like the clock project.
+The Manager at the Skipton Building Society had tipped us off that they run a community grant fund called Grassroots Giving.
+It provides £500 grants for local causes which are non-registered charities – just like the clock project.

-We were shortlisted from hundreds of applications, they said that we “beat off hundreds of other applicants and were able to clearly demonstrate the positive impact you make in your local community.”
+The Save our Clock Shelter Campaign was shortlisted from hundreds of applications.
+They said that we “beat off hundreds of other applicants and were able to clearly demonstrate the positive impact you make in your local community.”

 There were 161 pots of £500, and 304 shortlisted groups.
-We were delighted to discover that thanks to your votes, the Clock Shelter was one of the successful projects – so that completes the fundraising target.
+We were delighted to discover that thanks to your votes, the Clock Shelter was one of the successful projects – which completed the fundraising target.

-This week, commencing 10.11.14, scaffolding will be going up at the Shelter, to allow the top part to be painted and spruced up, in anticipation of Smiths of Derby coming to Cleveleys on 12, 13, 14 November to fit the new clocks!
+Week commencing 10.11.14, scaffolding went up at the Shelter, to allow the top part to be painted and spruced up.
+This was in anticipation of Smiths of Derby coming to Cleveleys to fit the new clocks!

 The plan is to mark the achievement of everyone who has been involved in this community campaign, with an ‘opening event’ at Light Up a Life on Thursday 20 November.

-I’d like to say a BIG thank you to Keely Jones, the Estates Officer at Wyre Council (in the centre of this photo), for her help in getting this work done in time to mark the completion of the project at our Christmas event.
+I’d like to say a BIG thank you to Keely Jones, the Estates Officer at Wyre Council (in the centre of this photo).
+She was such a big help in getting this work done, and in time to mark the completion of the project at our Christmas event.

-Along with the people and businesses who have donated money, I’d also like to thank my dad, Derek (below) for painting the clock shelter – here he is with the original painting which we’ll treasure for posterity!
+Along with the people and businesses who have donated money, I’d also like to thank my dad, Derek (below) for painting the clock shelter.
+Here he is with the original painting of which prints were sold, which we’ll treasure for posterity!